dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 (Please take note that these todo's are tailored for me personally and may not apply to you, reader.)

 - GET THE TODO's SORTED FROM CLASSES! :)
+- Describe chmod in Linux
+	- In detail
+- Go through the notes from what the speakers presented/shared
 - Androgynous - lel, thanks kham
 - Podman VMs and Docker (look into)
 - MainDTRig = Fedora main